 Section 16(a) of the Securities Exchange Act generally requires the officers and directors of a reporting company, and persons who own more than ten percent of a registered class of a reporting company's equity securities, to file reports of beneficial ownership and changes in beneficial ownership with the Securities and Exchange Commission.
-Based solely on our review of the copies of such reports received by us, or upon written representations received from certain reporting persons, we believe that during 2001, our officers, directors and ten-percent shareholders complied with all Section 16(a) filing requirements applicable to them.
+During 2002, Ben T. Morris (in his capacity as a principal of Sanders Morris Mundy) exercised warrants to acquire 4,461 shares of our Common Stock which was not reported on Form 4 but was later reported on Form 5.
+With that one exception, and based solely on our review of the copies of such reports received by us, or upon written representations received from certain reporting persons, we believe that during 2002, our officers, directors and ten-percent shareholders complied with all Section 16(a) filing requirements applicable to them.